benktesh/AutotrackEntityChange/ReadMe.md

 # Add EntityFrameworkCore to an existing project .Net Core Project

-##Introduction
+## Introduction
-I work with EntityFramework everyday, but I do not add an EntityFramework (EF) to an existing project everyday.
+I work with EntityFramework every day, but I do not add an EntityFramework (EF) to an existing project every day.
 Time and again, I have to create new project or add EntityFramework to the existing project and I decided to document the steps.

 In this article, I am going to show how to get started with EntityFramework.
 I am going to start with a project without support to EntityFramework and add the EF support to the project and use migration to update the database.
 I am using Visual Studio 2017, MS SQL Server with SQL Server Management Studio and EntityFrameworkCore with .Net Core SDK 2.2.